-Bid submissions must be received at the location specified, prior to the closing time and date indicated in the bid document.
+Bid submissions must be received prior to the closing time and date indicated in the bid document.
 Bids will not be accepted after the closing time specified.
 Care should be taken to ensure that all requirements of the invitation to bid are met in the submission.
 Failure to comply may be cause for rejection of the bid.